 Cheese and crackers served on the return journey

 – Hat and shirt for sun protection.
 We recommend marine-friendly sunscreen.

 – Swimwear and towel.

 – Professional photo service on board (additional cost).

-– Cash or credit card for option activities or onboard purchases.
+– Cash or credit card for optional activities and onboard purchases.

 What to bring